ivankmk/18_price_format/README.md

  - Python 3.5
  - For packages, please execute: ```bash pip install -r requirements.txt```

- # How to launch - Console mod
+ # How to launch - Console mode

  ```bash
   $ python format_price.py 123456789
   123 456 789
  ```

- # How to launch - Import as function
+ # How to launch - Import as a function

  ```python
 from format_price import format_price